 Softest recycled toilet paper

-Who Gives A Crap 100% recycled toilet paper
+Who Gives A Crap 100% Recycled Double Length rolls

 A pain in the bum: the worst toilet paper

 These are the lowest-scoring products from our toilet paper test, along with their CHOICE Expert Ratings: